Community Conflict Management in Southern Somalia

 “There Is No Development Without Peace”: Perspectives from Eastern Congo

-This story is part of Cooperation Canada’s Triple Nexus Spotlight Series
+This story is part of Cooperation Canada’s triple nexus Spotlight Series

 The village of Shasha, a little to the west of Goma, Democratic Republic of the Congo, illustrates well the integration of humanitarian, development, and peace work.
 The rich volcanic soils in this area are densely settled by small-scale farmers who, in recent years, have been joined by thousands of internally displaced people (IDPs) fleeing combat zones.
 The arrival of IDPs creates the potential for more conflict as they seek out plots of land to live on and support their families.
-Local NGOs are implementing Triple Nexus projects to meet humanitarian needs (short-term food assistance), development needs (land for IDPs to grow food) and to prevent conflict between IDPs and host communities.
+Local NGOs are implementing triple nexus projects to meet humanitarian needs (short-term food assistance), development needs (land for IDPs to grow food) and to prevent conflict between IDPs and host communities.
 This is one of the projects I visited in January 2023, alongside colleagues from the Mennonite Central Committee (MCC).
 Peace programming is central to MCC’s work, and sometimes included in the Canadian Foodgrains Bank’s work.

 In the DRC, the conflict is highly visible and ever-shifting, with dozens of armed groups involved (Congolese military, armed groups supported by foreign actors, Congolese who have armed themselves to defend their resources, and now peacekeepers from East Africa and the UN) and daily reports of troop movements and attacks in rural areas.
 Much of the conflict is rooted in competition for minerals, with some groups wanting to exploit the minerals and others protecting their land.
 Eastern Congo is rich in several critical minerals in high demand by green economy companies.
 There are some local artisanal miners, but much of the mining industry is run by foreign companies, including Canadian companies, who have a mixed record of abiding by Congolese laws and contributing to development outside the mines themselves.